gordonguthrie/TheManual/docs/chapter4/how_built_in_synths_are_defined_in_Sonic_Pi.md

       end
 ```

-This function is called during the compile process (not at run time) and is used to generate the entry about the synth in the gui.
+This function is called during the compile process (not at run time) and is used to generate the entry about the synth in the GUI.

 ![Screenshot of edited synth entry](../images/chapter4/synths_in_the_gui.png)